keerti-26/VoiceOps-AI-Real-Time-Emergency-Response-Pipeline/README.md

 ## Dispatcher Dashboard

-Navigate to `http://localhost:3000/incidents` to view the incident dashboard:
+Navigate to `/incidents` to view the dispatcher dashboard:

 - View all incoming incidents with severity and status badges
 - Filter by status (`new`, `in_review`, `escalated`, `closed`) and severity